 Much of the recent work also focuses on anomaly detection, stragglers and outliers control in MapReduce environments [11, 18, 1] as well as on optimization and tuning cluster parameters and testbed configuration [6, 9].
-While this work is orthogonal to our research, these results are important for performance modeling in MapReduce environment enables reproducible results, consistent job executions and supports more accurate performance modeling.
+While this work is orthogonal to our research, these results are important for performance modeling in MapReduce environments.
+Providing more reliable, well performing, balanced environment enables reproducible results, consistent job executions and supports more accurate performance modeling.